 The rise of the commercial society lessens the chance that there will be conflict between universal principles and particular relations.
 There is now less chance that a magistrate, like those of Rome, would face the conflict of having to condemn his own son to death.
 The conflict between our obligation to justice and our loyalty to our own has lessened dramatically: “We have learned to avoid the gravest of such conflicts, and in general to reduce the requirements of formal justice to what is compatible with our emotions.”

-This is because we have learned it is better to better to invest in better tools to reduce costs than to distribute among poor and it is better to help thousands of unknown strangers than to a few neighbors.
+This is because we have learned it is better to better to invest in better tools to reduce costs than to distribute among the poor and it is better to help thousands of unknown strangers than a few neighbors.
 Indeed the free economic system has produced a level of material prosperity that can render charity and friendship obsolete, in a Baconian sense where technological conquest of nature renders perhaps renders great virtue obsolete in certain contexts.
-His claim does raise questions regarding the extent to which self-interest can replace charity and friendship, as well as questions regarding how individuals should treat their close relations in their projects of investment.
+Hayek’s claim does raise questions regarding the extent to which self-interest can replace charity and friendship, as well as questions regarding how individuals should treat their close relations in their projects of investment.
 One can also wonder whether Hayek’s concept of spontaneous order is up to facing the ecumenic challenges of technology and planetary rule.
 Does crowd-funding of weapons-grade uranium – for peaceful, commercial purposes, of course - really assure us of a peaceful world?

 Hayek chooses Kant over Smith when he asserts the moral superiority of cosmopolitan friendship over personal friendship.
-He states the principle more forcefully the page before: “In its purest form this ethos regards it as the prime duty to pursue a self-chosen end as effectively as possible without paying attention to the role it plays in the complex network of human activities.”
+He states: “In its purest form this ethos regards it as the prime duty to pursue a self-chosen end as effectively as possible without paying attention to the role it plays in the complex network of human activities.”
 This is an outstanding statement and reflects the Kantian view that moral intent, not consequence, is the sole consideration of right and wrong.
 The principle is all.
 Or elsewhere:

 What man probably found most difficult to comprehend was that the only common values of an open and free society were not concrete objects to be achieved, but only those common abstract rules of conduct that secured the constant maintenance of an equally abstract order which merely assured to the individual better prospects of achieving his individual ends but gave him no claims to particular things.